What is a Customer Service? What is customer service?

 Customer effort score (CES) is a KPI that measures the amount of effort the customer had to apply to be able to use a product or service, have their concerns or questions answered, or get their issues resolved.

 Sometimes, any call centers or contact center platforms are hard to reach.
-Callers had to make extra effort to get their calls answered by an agent that could help them with their concerns.
+Callers had to make extra effort to get their calls answered by an agent who could help them with their concerns.

 Measuring your CES can help make accurate predictions of your call center performance.
 Typically, callers are asked to rate the ease of their customer experience through a numerical scale or an anger-to-happiness scale.